 The language camps are an integral part of St. Scholastica's Russian language program, but they are open to all students, including those with no previous Russian language experience.
 Students earn four credits that may be applied to the Cultural Diversity portion of the area distribution requirements.

-This is a service-learning elective in which students, through intensive experience applying principles of civic engagement and nursing knowledge, gain understanding of cultural differences and similarities between people of different cultures.
+This is a service-learning elective in which senior and post-baccalaureate nursing students, through intensive experience applying principles of civic engagement and nursing knowledge, gain understanding of cultural differences and similarities between people of different cultures.
 Students use their skills and knowledge to help bring solutions to community-identified problems.
+At other times, students will have an opportunity to visit local sites of interest.
+For more information, contact Mary Tanner.

 Northern Ireland Institutions offer a limited number of study places on the Irish American Scholars Program each year.
 The Irish American Scholars Program enables a limited number of American students to spend one or two semesters at a University or College in Northern Ireland.
 Students pay tuition to CSS and room & board to the school in Northern Ireland.